 The Toronto Metropolitan Centre for Immigration and Settlement (TMCIS) aims to be a leader in the transdisciplinary exploration of international migration, integration, and diaspora and refugee studies.
 In addition to supporting research in these areas, the Centre’s mission includes mentoring students and consolidating Toronto Metropolitan University’s reputation as the pre‐eminent site of knowledge development and exchange with governments, community organizations, and other academics.

-Lucia Nalbandian & Nick Dreher, Toronto Metropolitan University
+Harald Bauder, Nick Dreher, Omar Lujan & Oluwafunmilayo Asolo, Toronto Metropolitan University

 Spotlight on migration no. 2020/4

 'Safe' countries and 'fraudulent' refugees: Tools for narrowing access to Canada’s refugee system

 Chantel Spade & Tearney McDermott, Ryerson University

 Private sponsorship in refugee admission: Standard in Canada, trend in Germany?